machal/cssmine-content/css3-flexbox.md

 -   flex container – parent element

--   flex item – all direct childs of a flex container
+-   flex item – all direct children of a flex container

 -   main axis – horizontal is default but can be changed

--   cross axis – perpendicular to the main-axis, os it is similar to the main axis when default
+-   cross axis – perpendicular to the main-axis, so it is similar to the main axis when default

 -   main size – width is default but is dependent on the main axis setting

 -   cross size – width is default